agiliq/tweetable-python/file-conversion.rst

     import csv,json;reader = csv.DictReader(open('data/example.csv', 'r'), fieldnames=( "User","Country","Age"))
     out=open('data/out.json','w'); out.write(json.dumps([row for row in reader]))

+JSON (JavaScript Object Notation) is a lightweight data-interchange format.
+It is easy for humans to read and write.
 Converts a given file of comma separated values to json and store it in another file.
 The csv used here doesn't contain headers for the columns.